 New Jersey Overseas voters are stakeholders in state government no matter when or if they return to New Jersey on many issues such as climate change, education, health insurance, net neutrality, and of course, our voting rights and procedures.

-- There is a bill in the Senate, S3761, that will rectify this problem.
+- There is a bill, A5306, that will rectify this problem.

 WAIT FOR AN ANSWER!

 - Just so you know, we formerly had the right to vote in all levels of government before 2017, and we are just looking to restore this voting right.

 - I would like to add that the majority of states in our country allow us to vote on all levels of government.
 NJ is one of the small handful of states that denies us the right to vote.
 Would you please ask the Governor to sign A5306 into law?

 [If applicable: I cannot vote in my host country.]
 I’m a New Jersey citizen.
 I believe I have the right to vote.
 I can’t vote where I’m currently residing.
 We all have a reason to vote.
 New Jersey is my home.
 Will Governor Murphy sign A5306 into law?

 - Thank you so much for your time.
 Is there any contact I can follow up with you about the bill?

 Thank you so much for volunteering!